 - Other beans work for this recipe.
 Try cannellini beans, kidney beans and chickpeas.

 - Cooking brown rice: We love the texture and flavor of brown rice, but you can use white rice in its place.
 To cook brown rice, forget the package directions and cook it like you would pasta.
 Fill a large pot with lightly salted water, add the brown rice then let it cook, uncovered, at a simmer for 30 minutes.
 Drain the rice then add back to the pot off of the heat with a lid covering it so that it steams for an additional 10 minutes.
 This method is from Saveur and it really does make perfect brown rice.

 - Vegan / egg-free veggie burgers: If you don’t eat eggs, you can leave the eggs out and use flax eggs as a substitute.
 Whisk 2 tablespoons flaxseed meal with 6 tablespoons water.
-Set the mixture aside for 5 to 10 minutes, and then use in the recipe to replace the eggs.
+Set the mixture aside for 15 minutes in the refrigerator, and then use in the recipe to replace the eggs.

 - The nutrition facts provided below are estimates.
 We have used the USDA database to calculate approximate values.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste

 Great recipe the whole family enjoyed!

 What is the best way to reheat?